Hooded crow: Subspecies

-Four subspecies of hooded crow are now accepted; previously, all were considered subspecies of Corvus corone.
-A fifth subspecies, C. c. sardonius (Kleinschmidt, 1903) has been listed, although it has been alternately partitioned between C. c. sharpii (most populations), C. c. cornix (Corsican population), and the Middle Eastern C. c. pallescens.
+Four subspecies of hooded crow were accepted; again now, as previously before 2002, all are considered subspecies of Corvus corone.
+A fifth subspecies, C. c. sardonius (Kleinschmidt, 1903) has been listed, but has been treated by others either as a synonym of C. c. sharpii, or partitioned between C. c. sharpii (most populations), C. c. cornix (Corsican population), and the Middle Eastern C. c. pallescens.